jess789550/flask-tutorial/README.md

 - A Blueprint @bp.route() is a way to organise a group of related views and other code.
 - Templates are files that contain static data as well as placeholders for dynamic data.
 A template is rendered with specific data to produce a final document.
 Flask uses the Jinja template library to render templates.
 - Flask automatically adds a static view that takes a path relative to the flaskr/static directory and serves it.
+- The application context keeps track of the application-level data during a request, CLI command, or other activity.
+Rather than passing the application around to each function, the current_app and g proxies are accessed instead.
+- The g name stands for “global”, but that is referring to the data being global within a context.
+The data on g is lost after the context ends, and it is not an appropriate place to store data between requests.
+Use the session or a database to store data across requests.